Chinatown, Chicago: Initial migration and "old" Chinatown

 Looking to escape the anti-Chinese violence that had broken out on the west coast, the first Chinese people arrived in Chicago after 1869 when the first transcontinental railroad was completed.
 Aside from ethnic violence, governments on the west coast had begun to systematically target Chinese people, such as a 1870 San Francisco ordinance that taxed laundrymen who used horseless wagons for their deliveries.
 This discrimination on the west coast, in tandem with poor economic conditions at the time, led to intense Chinese migration to other areas of the United States.
 Further aiding this rapid migration was the fact that many Chinese people lost their jobs after the completion of the transcontinental railroad, as they had made up 90% of the workforce for the Central Pacific Railroad.

 At first, Chinese people in Chicago were largely welcomed by their fellow Chicagoans of all races.
 As early immigrant Moy Dong Chow would later state, "the Chicagoans found us a peculiar people to be sure, but they liked to mix with us."
-The willingness of Chinese Chicagoans to accept Christian missions in Chinatown also helped to ease tensions between the two groups.
-By 1909, there were two Christian missions in old Chinatown, and eight other missions dedicated to serving ethnic Chinese by 1909.
+The willingness of Chinese Chicagoans to accept Christian missions in Chinatown also helped ease tensions between the two groups.
+By 1909, there were two Christian missions in old Chinatown, and eight other missions dedicated to serving ethnic Chinese.

 This acceptance led to a prospering early Chinese community in Chicago.
 By the late 1800s, 25% of Chicago's approximately 600 Chinese residents settled along Clark Street between Van Buren and Harrison Streets in Chicago's Loop.
 In the mid-1870s, the Kim Kee Company opened a store selling imported Chinese goods and ingredients, and in the basement of the same building stood a Chinese-owned restaurant.
 In 1889, 16 Chinese-owned businesses were located along the two-block stretch, including eight grocery stores, two butcher shops and a restaurant.
 Other businesses operated in the early Chinatown included gambling houses, headquarters of family associations, and Christian mission houses.
-Further, grocery stores in Chinatown could double as a cultural center, where people would gamble, consume rice wine, and smoke cigars.
-Laundry services were also quite important to the average working Chinese man in the original Chinatown, with 198 Chinese laundries by 1883.
+Further, grocery stores in Chinatown could double as cultural centers, where people would gamble, consume rice wine, and smoke cigars.
+Laundry services were also important to the average working Chinese man in the original Chinatown, with 198 Chinese laundries by 1883.
 However, by 1897, white Chicagoans had begun to open laundry businesses as well.
-Many white laundrymen offered their services cheaper than the Chinese laundrymen, causing the leaders of Chinatown to declare "war" on the "cheap foreign labor" that was hurting Chinese laundry businesses in the area.
+Many white laundrymen offered services cheaper than those of Chinese laundrymen, causing the leaders of Chinatown to declare "war" on the "cheap foreign labor" that was hurting Chinese laundry businesses in the area.
 By 1903, white Chicagoans also became highly interested in the increasingly popular "fad" of chop suey restaurants in Chinatown, with the cuisine developing a "mysterious" aura among whites.
 This helped lead to the opening of more restaurants on Clark Street.